What Is Remote Uniform Inventory Management and How Does It Reduce Uniform Waste?

 • Reduce internal labor associated with sorting and counting

-• Improve accuracy by aligning items to employee profiles
+• Improve accuracy by aligning items with employee profiles

 • Limit waste caused by incorrect sizing or misplaced garments